loyada/typedpy/docs/tutorial.rst

 Given that, can we use both together, and thus get the best of both? \

-In simple cases, as long as the fields are the basic types (not from the "typing" library or Typedpy Fields, the answer \
+In simple cases, as long as the fields are the basic types (not from the "typing" library or Typedpy Fields), the answer \
 is yes.
 The following code is valid, and behaves the way you would hope: